 Prepare Listing Package for Buyers When Selling Business Online

 After a buyer signs an NDA and demonstrates that they are financially qualified to purchase the business, they expect to receive a listing package.
-The listing package should properly identify the business, describe the business in the most comprehensive detail possible, contain suitable financials (such as tax returns or profit and loss statements) that are reconciled to reveal the true owner benefit, and justify the asking price.
+The listing package should properly identify the business, describe the business in the most comprehensive detail possible, contain suitable financials (such as tax returns or profit and loss statements) that are reconciled to reveal the adjusted owner benefit, and justify the asking price.
 If the listing package is not professionally prepared or does not give the buyer sufficient information to move forward, then the vast majority of buyers will simply walk away.

 Putting the Deal Together